Inspire Medical Systems (NYSE:INSP) Issues Quarterly Earnings Results, Beats Expectations By $0.29 EPS

-Inspire Medical Systems (NYSE:INSP – Get Free Report) posted its earnings results on Tuesday.
-The company reported ($0.34) earnings per share for the quarter, topping the consensus estimate of ($0.63) by $0.29, Briefing.com reports.
-The firm had revenue of $164.01 million during the quarter, compared to analysts’ expectations of $161.41 million.
+Inspire Medical Systems (NYSE:INSP – Get Free Report) released its quarterly earnings results on Tuesday.
+The company reported ($0.34) earnings per share for the quarter, beating the consensus estimate of ($0.63) by $0.29, Briefing.com reports.
 Inspire Medical Systems had a negative return on equity of 3.93% and a negative net margin of 3.39%.
-The firm’s revenue was up 28.2% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned ($0.53) earnings per share.
+The firm had revenue of $164.01 million for the quarter, compared to analysts’ expectations of $161.41 million.
+During the same period in the prior year, the firm earned ($0.53) EPS.
+The company’s revenue was up 28.2% compared to the same quarter last year.
 Inspire Medical Systems updated its FY24 guidance to $0.10-0.20 EPS.

-In related news, CEO Timothy P. Herbert sold 40,000 shares of the stock in a transaction that occurred on Monday, April 1st.
-The shares were sold at an average price of $205.09, for a total transaction of $8,203,600.00.
-Following the completion of the sale, the chief executive officer now owns 63,658 shares of the company’s stock, valued at approximately $13,055,619.22.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In related news, CEO Timothy P. Herbert sold 40,000 shares of the stock in a transaction that occurred on Monday, April 1st.
-The shares were sold at an average price of $205.09, for a total transaction of $8,203,600.00.
-Following the completion of the sale, the chief executive officer now owns 63,658 shares of the company’s stock, valued at approximately $13,055,619.22.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Jerry C. Griffin sold 554 shares of the stock in a transaction that occurred on Monday, March 11th.
-The stock was sold at an average price of $198.05, for a total transaction of $109,719.70.
-Following the sale, the director now directly owns 9,744 shares of the company’s stock, valued at approximately $1,929,799.20.
+In other news, CEO Timothy P. Herbert sold 40,000 shares of Inspire Medical Systems stock in a transaction dated Monday, April 1st.
+The stock was sold at an average price of $205.09, for a total value of $8,203,600.00.
+Following the sale, the chief executive officer now directly owns 63,658 shares of the company’s stock, valued at $13,055,619.22.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, Director Jerry C. Griffin sold 554 shares of the company’s stock in a transaction dated Monday, March 11th.
+The shares were sold at an average price of $198.05, for a total transaction of $109,719.70.
+Following the sale, the director now directly owns 9,744 shares in the company, valued at approximately $1,929,799.20.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Timothy P. Herbert sold 40,000 shares of Inspire Medical Systems stock in a transaction dated Monday, April 1st.
+The stock was sold at an average price of $205.09, for a total value of $8,203,600.00.
+Following the completion of the transaction, the chief executive officer now owns 63,658 shares of the company’s stock, valued at approximately $13,055,619.22.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 76,371 shares of company stock worth $15,664,278 in the last three months.
-Company insiders own 4.10% of the company’s stock.
+Insiders have sold a total of 76,371 shares of company stock worth $15,664,278 over the last quarter.
+Insiders own 4.10% of the company’s stock.

 Inspire Medical Systems, Inc, a medical technology company, focuses on the development and commercialization of minimally invasive solutions for patients with obstructive sleep apnea (OSA) in the United States and internationally.
 The company offers Inspire system, a neurostimulation technology that provides a safe and effective treatment for moderate to severe OSA.